ash-project/usage_rules/README.md

 Yes, and we have data to back it up: https://github.com/ash-project/evals/blob/main/reports/flagship.md

-You'll note this package itself doesn't have a usage-rules.md.
-Its a simple tool that likely would not benefit from having a usage-rules.md file.

 `usage-rules.md` is not an existing standard, rather it is a community initiative that may evolve over time as adoption grows and feedback is gathered.
 We encourage experimentation and welcome input on how to make this approach more useful for the broader Elixir ecosystem.

 ## For Package Authors